Jan. 6 panel subpoenas Secret Service for erased texts

 He said the Secret Service had started to reset its mobile devices to factory settings in January 2021 “as part of a pre-planned, three-month system migration.”
 In that process, some data was lost.

-The inspector general first requested the electronic communications on Feb.
-26 “after the migration was well underway,” Guglielmi said.
+The inspector general has first requested the electronic communications on Feb.
+26, “after the migration was well under way,” Guglielmi said.

 The Secret Service said it has provided a substantial number of emails and chat messages that included conversations and details related to Jan.
 6 to the inspector general.
 It also said text messages from the Capitol Police requesting assistance on Jan.
 6 were preserved and provided to the inspector general’s office.